artm/videoInput/README.txt

 	cmake . -G "MSYS Makefiles"
 	make

-or using a separate build directory:
+Or using a separate build directory:

 	cd WHATEVER
 	mkdir build-videoInput